flerouwu/Bismuth/README.md

 with default configurations.

 When opening an issue, please make sure to include as much information as possible.
-This includes your crash report, Bismuth version, Minecraft version, which launcher you are using, and any other mods that you have installed.
+This includes your crash report, Bismuth version, which launcher you are using, and any other mods that you have installed.

 In your reproduction steps, you should provide a step-by-step guide on how to reproduce the issue.